 #6 Print Test Failures to Standard Output

 Tip: Enable -Dsurefire.useFile=false.
 This is a favorite of mine since this causes surefire to print test failures to standard out, where it will get included in the build failure log and email.
-This saves you from having to dig back onto the machine to find the surefire report just to see a simple stack trace. (to enable globally in settings.xml:true in an active profile)
+This saves you from having to dig back onto the machine to find the surefire report just to see a simple stack trace. (to enable globally in settings.xml:in an active profile) true

 I can't believe I didn't know about this option before.
 Having to grep through surefire log files has really annoyed me in the past... many kudos to Brian for sharing this!